SQL - Wildcards

 EmpID Name City Age Salary 1 John London 25 3000 3 Jo Paris 27 2800 -

-Using the _ Wildcard : To select all records of the Employee table with Name starting with 'o' as second character, the SQL code is mentioned below.
+Using the _ Wildcard : To select all records of the Employee table with Name containing 'o' as second character, the SQL code is mentioned below.

 SELECT * FROM Employee WHERE Name LIKE '_o%';